ashleynilo/fprime-tutorial-math-component/docs/math-component.md

             break;
     }
 ```
-!!! info
+> [!NOTE]
-    Technically speaking, this solution will prevent the error, but it would be good to output some error message before throwing away the operands and returning the default `res`.
+> Technically speaking, this solution will prevent the error, but it would be good to output some error message before throwing away the operands and returning the default `res`.

 Create an event to notify that a divide by zero command  was received by the `MathReceiver`: